MeyiGi/web_scraping/walmart/README.md

 9. Running the scrapy project: `scrapy crawl scrape_quotes_worker`

-# Bypassing Antubot🐄
+# Bypassing Antibot🐄

 I used proxy aggregator https://scrapeops.io/proxy-aggregator/
-for bypassing antibot, it is tool only suitable for scrapy, also is paid
+for bypassing antibot, it is tool only suitable for scrapy